drashevsky/BatchPong/README.md

 # Notes
 - The game creates a "BatchPong" folder in AppData to store scores and some game-related stuff.
-- Commands required to be on your system include: taskkill, tasklist, xcopy, choice
+- Commands required on your system include: taskkill, tasklist, xcopy, choice